The long version of the Self-employment page for sole traders

 Annualised sales figures are calculated as a proportion of your sales during the accounting year.
 For example, if you began trading on 1st January with an accounting year end date of 5th April, and you made £30,000 sales during that time, your annualised sales would be calculated as £30,000 x 12/3 = £120,000.

-If you want to choose to fill in the short version, you can switch at the top of the page.
+If you've been presented with the long version but want to fill in the short version, you can switch at the top of the page.

 An overview of the long version in FreeAgent